 Scotts of Mayfair: 20 Mount Street, London W1K 2HE.
 Reservations: 020 7495 7309

 Scotts is undoubtedly the most famous of these three London restaurants and is the hardest to book.
 So call well in advance or get your hotel to book for you.
 And don’t give up.

 Everyone who knows about it eats at Scotts from those who live in the vicinity, celebrities, starlets, photographers and ordinary people like me when given the chance.
 Expect to see the tallest girls with the highest heels and shortest skirts imaginable, smartly dressed business people and casually dressed locals.
 Possibly all at the same table.

 Scotts is famous for seafood and rightly so.
 This is the place to find the freshest oysters, lobster and dover sole.
 Try the chargrilled squid, which is unbelievably delicious, miso blackened salmon and roasted sprouts with crispy bacon.
 Whatever you choose from the menu will be delicious.

 There is no set lunch menu at Scotts.

 Corrigans Restaurant Mayfair: 28 Upper Grosvenor St, Mayfair, London W1K 7EH, UK

 Phone: +44 20 7499 9943

 If you live or work in the vicinity of Corrigans you probably know it well.
-If you don’t you may not have heard of it, as it doesn’t have quite the high profile of Scotts or Milos.
+If you don’t you may not have heard of it, but it's well worth a visit, particularly if you like grouse...in season of course.